6 Endometriosis Symptoms that You Need to Know

-In many cases, menstrual cramping that is stronger than normal is one of the first symptoms of endometriosis.
+In many cases, menstrual cramping that is stronger than normal is one of the first endometriosis symptoms.

-You might recall that this disease is caused by the presence of cells that make up the inner layer of the uterine lining, known as the endometrium.
+You might recall that this disease comes from the presence of cells that make up the inner layer of the uterine lining, or the endometrium.
 With endometriosis, these cells can also be found outside of the uterus and near the ovaries, bladder, or intestine.

-When you have your period and shed the lining of your uterus it is expelled vaginally.
+When you have your period and shed the lining of your uterus, your body expels it vaginally.
 Women who have endometriosis experience bleeding and inflammation anywhere endometrial cells are found, causing even more pain.

-Describe your symptoms to your gynecologist to analyze the causes and guide you toward the best treatment.
+Describe your symptoms to your gynecologist to analyze the causes and look for the best treatment.

 Do you want to know more?
 See: Natural relief for endometriosis

-Pain during intercourseBecause endometriosis can affect various organs in the pelvic region, any sexual contact with an inflamed area will cause pain.
-There are few women who are aware of this symptom and who may instead fear that there is something else wrong with them when they feel this pain.
+2. Pain during intercourseEndometriosis can affect various organs in the pelvic region.
+That’s why any sexual contact with an inflamed area will cause pain.
+Unfortunately, few women who are aware of this symptom and may instead fear that there is something else wrong with them when they feel this pain.

 How can you know if it’s truly related to this disease?
 How do you know if your discomfort isn’t normal?

-Some of the characteristics of pain associated with endometriosis are:
+Some of the characteristics of pain from endometriosis are:

-- It is similar to the pain you feel during your period.
+- It’s similar to the pain you feel during your period

-Another little known symptom of endometriosis is that it can cause difficulty becoming pregnant.
+Another endometriosis symptom is that it can cause difficulty becoming pregnant.
 Many women who are infertile find that they have endometriosis.

-This relationship is caused by the obstruction that endometrial tissue outside the uterus creates.
+This relationship comes from the obstruction that endometrial tissue outside the uterus creates.

 Chronic inflammation of the pelvis can prevent the embryo from implanting in the uterus.
-Fortunately if this is the cause of your infertility, it can be restored with proper treatment.
+Fortunately, if this is the cause of your infertility, you can restore it with proper treatment.

 You’ll need patience and a good amount of control.
-Be sure to see your gynecologist and follow all the instructions they give you with respect to medication and timing.
+Make sure to see your gynecologist and follow all the instructions they give you with respect to medication and timing.